 The term was originally coined to refer to the amazing assortment of works of art and historic artefacts to be found within Folkestone and its surrounding area.
-It suffered terrible deprivations during the1939-45 wartime period, when it was being shelled from Cap Griz Nez just across the Channel, and as well as being on the main bomber route to London it was under the epicentre of the Battle of Britain so was largely evacuated.
-When peace arrived, the understandable sentiment was to ditch the past and build a bright new future.
+It suffered terrible deprivations during the1939-45 war, when it was being shelled from Cap Griz Nez just across the Channel, and as well as being on the main bomber route to London it was under the epicentre of the Battle of Britain so was largely evacuated.
+When peace arrived, the understandable sentiment was to ditch the past to build a bright new future.

 So many fine buildings that had survived the war were razed to the ground, typically to be replaced by 'modernistic' or more likely 'utilitarian' structures.
 But by happy twists of fate, The Metropole and The Grand, imposing structures sitting atop the cliff behind a fine greensward running the length of the western part of the town, narowly escaped demolition.

 And by further good fortune, some of Folkestone's artefacts have been assembled here.
 When the Borough of Folkestone was subsumed into a much larger district council, interest in the town's historic posessions waned; a number of the larger paintings which had become homeless became housed in The Grand.
 Whilst tracking down the mayoral portraits, a substantial collection of drawings now known as the Master Collection was discovered, which perchance does include some old masters; this is now housed in the (Old) Town Hall in a superb albeit small museum created with Heritage Lottery fundlng showcasing a revolving selection of the 300 or so pieces.

 The Landing of the Belgian Refugees, given to the town in 1916, which was cleaned to hang in the Dining Room at The Grand for a number of years, now takes pride of place in the new Folkestone Museum.